code-lts/WarnockPDF/README.md

 PHP library for generating PDF documents on-the-fly.

+## Project name

+While reading the [Adobe page](https://acrobat.adobe.com/us/en/acrobat/about-adobe-pdf.html) about how they invented the PDF in 1991 I found out that the Adobe co-founder Dr. John Warnock launched the paper-to-digital revolution with the PDF.
+The project is named WarnockPDF for this reason.

 ### Main Features

 * no external libraries are required for the basic functions;